vernak2539/words-byvernacchia/src/content/blog/2025/01/non-standard-yarn-workspaces.md

 ## The Repository (more context)

 This repository includes languages like TypeScript, Go, Kotlin, and Swift.
-It also includes packages that integrate into Figma ( yes, we've thought about our designers too).
+It also includes packages that integrate into Figma
+(yes, we've thought about our designers too).
 This means we have a lot of different types of code in one repository.

 Additionally, code is colocated by functionality rather than by platform.
 This means Go struct generation is in one place, renderers in another, and so on.
 I really have no problem with this, and I agree with the decision (for the most part 😉).

 So I decided to dive in and get involved.
-How hard could it be to update the TypeScript version.
+How hard could it be to update the TypeScript version?
 Turns out... it was so much fun 😅

 As a good steward, I not only wanted to update the TS version of the thing I was working on, but also the version